Police: Gunman kills 5 near Toronto before officer kills him

-TORONTO (AP) — A 73-year-old man shot and killed five people on several different floors of a suburban Toronto condominium building before police officers killed him, authorities said.
+TORONTO (AP) — A 73-year-old man shot and killed five people at a suburban Toronto condominium building before police officers killed him, authorities said.

 One person who was shot by the attacker was hospitalized and was expected to survive, the chief said.